sivarama2794/trailnew/README.md

 > Below are the general syntax on how to write commands.

-MSG command
+A825Tx command
 ------
-msg command is to Give instructions to the user on how to proceed with the test Procedure
+a825Tx command is used

 > msg Syntax
 ```